-Any employee or student who believes that the actions or words of any employee, faculty, student or fellow employee constitute unwelcome discrimination or harassment must complete the Discrimination Complaint Form and submit to the appropriate CCCC official listed immediately.
+Any employee or student who believes that the actions or words of any employee, faculty, student or fellow employee constitute unwelcome discrimination or harassment must complete the Discrimination Complaint e) Human Resource Director President f) Other (e.g. vendor or guests) Human Resource

+Form and submit to the appropriate CCCC official listed immediately.
 The employee must first notify his/her supervisor in writing prior to submitting the form to the appropriate CCCC official.
 Forms are available at the Human Resource Office, Student Services, and/or the Title IX/Section 504/ADA Coordinator.

 If the alleged harasser is: Notify:

 a) Student or student group Academic Dean

 b) Faculty member Academic Dean

 c) Dean/Program Oversight President

 d) Staff member Human Resource

+Director